cengzeyuan/TNNLS-FFKSF/README.md

 ## 2. Requirement

-Models built based on different libraries may have different performance.
+Models built based on different libraries may have different performances.
 Therefore, we use the models the authors release.
-We retain the requirement part in the original README.md file of each project to help the readers get the corresponding requirements more convenient.
+We retain the requirement part in the original README.md file of each project to help the readers get the corresponding requirements more conveniently.

 ## 3. Examples